6 Durga Puja in Japan 2025: Bengali Festivals Tokyo & Beyond

 Bengalis have celebrated Durga Puja since the 16th century.
 This festival was popularized by the Bengali Jaminders, who liked elaborate celebrations in their lavish mansions during the 18th century.

-The celebration has evolved into a collective form with time.
-The first such joint celebration of Durga Puja was performed in Guptipara in 1790 and Kolkata in 1832.
+The celebration has evolved into a collective form over time.
+The first joint celebration of Durga Puja was performed in Guptipara in 1790 and in Kolkata in 1832.

 After 1910, this collective celebration gradually became a community celebration and was termed “Sarbojonin Durgo-Utsav.”
 The first puja was performed in Bagbazar, Kolkata.